-You know what Leah did differently when she gave birth to the fourth son Judah?
-She gave him to the lord and that sealed an alignment of divinity.
+Do you know what Leah did differently when she gave birth to the fourth son Judah?
+She gave him to the Lord and that sealed an alignment of divinity.
 It was clear that fighting to win over was not necessary but handing over that child in appreciation to God in the midst of the love war was the better option

 Laban’s manipulation of his daughters caused years of discord between the two of them.
 Though no fault of her own, she was chosen second-best to her sister and it caused Leah a lifetime of heartache.
 Leah felt “less than” in her marriage, and she assumed she could earn her husband’s love by giving birth to his children.

-Like Leah, we all have needs but our solution sometimes lies silently in giving it all up to the lord and instead aligning our desires with God.
-Give it all up to him in total surrender though painful and hurtful knowing that in so doing, we find great fulfillment
+Like Leah, we all have needs but our solution sometimes lies silently in giving it all up to the Lord and instead aligning our desires with God.
+Give it all up to him in total surrender though painful and hurtful knowing that in so doing, we find great fulfilment